Organization is living your priorities, not labeling containers.

 I’m Mystie.

-I am a homeschooling mother of five kids, married for 15 years to my high school sweetheart.
-I’ve always been a slob by nature, and I’ve been actively combatting that tendency for 8 years now.
+I am a homeschooling mother of five kids, two of whom are grown and moved out.
+I’ve been happily married for 22 years to my high school sweetheart.
+Although I’ve always been a slob by nature, I’ve been actively combatting that tendency for over a decade when I finally figured out I was the problem, not my home or systems.

-Here on my blog, I share what I’m learning along the way, as I change my attitude about caring for my home and family.
+Here on my blog, I share what I have learned and am learning about caring for my home and family as an engaged Christian woman.
 From thinking that housecleaning was a waste of time to trying to keep the house decently in order, I’ve found the journey to be more a matter of shifting my perspective than adopting a new routine.

 My problem wasn’t not knowing what to do.